Rebekah Jones Says Florida Gov. Ron DeSantis ‘Sent The Gestapo’ To Her House: ‘They Pointed Guns At My Kids’

-Rebekah Jones, a Florida data scientist who is keeping track of COVID-19 information amid the coronavirus pandemic, took to Twitter to reveal that agents raided her house and pointed guns at her family at the direction of Gov. Ron DeSantis.
+Rebekah Jones, a Florida data scientist who is keeping track of COVID-19 information amid the coronavirus pandemic, took to Twitter to reveal that agents allegedly raided her house and pointed guns at her family at the direction of Gov. Ron DeSantis.

 The wife and mother posted a series of tweets explaining the situation, noting that she wouldn’t update the data on Monday.